kracejic/cleanCppProject/readme.md

 and you can now open a `.sln` file with Visual Studio.
 You need to right click on executable target and *Set as StartUp project*.
 To really see the console window you want to do *Start without debugging*, since when run in debug mode only, console widow is closed too fast.

 ### Targets

+*Note:* Availability of some targets depends on availability certain executables (e.g. clang-format for *format* target)

 * Build
     * *all* (the default if no target is provided)